-As extremely peaceful fish, these little plecos are happy to mind their own business, eating algae all day.
+As extremely peaceful fish, these little plecos are happy to mind their own business.
 That said, it’s not advisable to keep two male bristlesnoses together, as they’re likely to become territorial and fight.

-Despite all that algae-eating, algae alone won’t provide your bristlenose pleco with a balanced diet so they’ll need some supplementary feeding.
+Also, please be aware that algae alone won’t provide your bristlenose pleco with a balanced diet so they’ll need some supplementary feeding.